 NASM Certified Personal Trainer (CPT) certification (link)

 Includes teaching of NASM’s patented training model called Optimum Performance Training, which implements the most current scientific research from the field of human performance.
 More geared towards training of physically active individuals and competitive athletes.
-For a limited time you can take 5% off all NASM-CPT Packages with promo code: AFFCPTNOV.

 American College of Sports Medicine (ACSM)